DoPlan-dev/CLI/wiki/04-Memory-and-Brain/01-Overview.md

 - Name: "Sarah"
 - Experience: "intermediate"
 - Relationship Level: 75
-- Favorite Commands: ["/dev", "/done"]
+- Favorite Commands: ["/dev"]

 **Brain**: Processes all this data
 **Response**: "Hey Sarah! 👋 Great to see you again!
-I know you love using /dev and /done.
+I know you love using /dev.
 Ready to build something amazing?"

 ---